JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 [^garand]: _See_ [vague whitepaper](https://docs.unichain.org/whitepaper.pdf), especially requisite sequencer limitations in § 3.1, centralized offline compute in § 3.2, and explicit liability assumption in § 3.3.
 Could these "innovations" still be light years behind SCP's trust decentralization mechanisms?
 Or is their flawed use of [trusted execution environments](https://x.com/gttyson/status/1844445777114038761) a speedy central control mechanism we should also strive for?

-[^ciddf]: As I understand it, this is about two seconds. _Compare_ the base agreement timeframes across any Network peer with the present efficiencies of locally computing paths on shared variables.
+[^ciddf]: As I understand it, this is about two seconds. _Compare_ the base agreement timeframes across any network peer with the present efficiencies of locally computing paths on shared variables.
 Might a further specialization of select order batches best serve an increasingly asset-abundant ecosystem?

 I say "invention" because absolutely nothing here is new.
 I could sit down and list dozens of regulatory filings which detail these exact exchange changes across the American securities landscape.
 The points at which certificates, settlement, and reporting became centralized come to mind&mdash;leading to the ultimate endgame of massive profits paying out to Silicon Valley over Main Street.[^sads]